yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/business-intelligence.md

 title: Business Intelligence
 subtitle: The oversight and performance metrics of our network in motion, carried out by our Central Business Unit

-excerpt: Network operations, performance and data analytics
+excerpt: Network operations, performance and data analytics carried out by our central business unit

 author: Dr Daniel Fascia
 lastReview: